 The only way to get around that would be to “train” your technology for individual agents who work for you.
 However, with such a high attrition rate in the call center, that would be completely unacceptable.

-Another one of the most common issues, as we have already spoken about, are accents and dialects.
-Some of the more pronounced accents that you find will be unable to be picked up by speech analysis.
+As we have already spoken about, another one of the most common issues is accents and dialects.
+Some of the more pronounced accents you find will be unable to be picked up by speech analysis.
 However, humans, on the other hand, can understand much more.